miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 on topics like programming languages and supercomputing: https://idre.ucla.edu/calendar.

-**Organize a workshop**

-If you can get three or more people together, I will work with you to find a time to offer a workshop on anything I know about.
-If I don’t know about it, I’ll help you find someone who does.

 **Ask a question about statistics**

 Did you know UCLA offers walk-in help for statistics questions?
 Every Monday through Thursday from 1 to 4pm, in 4919 Math Sciences.
 More info here: http://statistics.ats.ucla.edu/stat/services.htm.

 **Obtain server space for a project**

+Faculty, staff, and graduate students in the Humanities can obtain server space from HumTech through a program called [HumSpace](https://humtech.ucla.edu/web-support/humspace/).

-CDH’s policy on server space is evolving, but as a first step, email John Lynch, CDH’s academic technology manager, at jlynch@humnet.ucla.edu.
+If you need more space or different features than HumSpace offers, try emailing John Lynch, CDH’s academic technology manager, at jlynch@humnet.ucla.edu.
 If you’re interested in buying your own space, I recommend Reclaim Hosting, which costs $25/year, including a domain name, and has excellent support: https://reclaimhosting.com/.

 **Get help with teaching technology**